 10th percentile intensity: I10%ile

 The 10th percentile value, equalled or exceeded by 90% of the individual measurements of the luminous intensity in the horizontal plane, will be the value used to define the fixed (continuous) intensity of the beacon.
+See 8.8.3 for angular resolution when measuring for horizontal distribution profiles .

 Note:

 The luminous intensity of LED light sources under test may vary considerably with LED junction temperature and this can be a consequence of duty cycle of operation, for instance flash character.
-It is important therefore, to ensure that the peak intensity (I0) in flashing mode is measured at the character specified and clearly labelled so as not to be confused with the fixed (continuous) intensity.

 Vertical Profiles

-Measurements in a minimum of three vertical planes, preferably including and equidistant from the reference vertical plane or datum, should result in graphs of the vertical profiles plotted between the points where the intensity falls below 1% of maximum.
-Each graph should preferably be annotated with the main values Imax, FWHM and FWTM.
+Measurements in a minimum of three vertical planes, including and equidistant from the plane where 10th percentile intensity lies, should result in graphs of the vertical profiles plotted between the points where the intensity falls below 1% of maximum.
+Each graph should preferably be annotated with the main values I0, FWHM and FWTM.

 The average of all FWHM and FWTM results, above and below the horizontal reference plane, should then be reported (e.g. -3.1, +4.2 degrees).

 For type approval testing, where the profile is expected to be symmetric about the datum, an asymmetric distribution shows deficiency in quality.
-Therefore, it is recommended to use the reduced overall values for FWHM and FWTM as described in A 11.1.1.
+Therefore, it is recommended to use the reduced overall values for FWHM and FWTM as described in 10.1.1.

 Rotating Beacons (pencil beams)